-The Best Hostels in Krakow – Greg and Tom Beer House Hostel
+Krakow Hostels – Greg and Tom Beer House Hostel

 Greg and Tom Beer House Hostel is exactly what one would call a party hostel, and they are proud of it.
 The hostel is located on Florianska Street, a party street in the heart of Krakow.
 If that’s not enough, the hostel offers events every day to socialize and get ready for the nightly pub crawls.
 Their fantastic free breakfasts and dinners (even for vegetarians and vegans!) make it one of the best hostels in Krakow.

 Apart from the organized events, the communal dorm rooms are a great place to bring people together.
-The rooms are new and clean and have everything you need, like private safe box, power plugs, a reading light, and a comfy mattress.
+The rooms in this Krakow hostel are new and clean and have everything you need, like private safe box, power plugs, a reading light, and a comfy mattress.
 They even have a delightful view of Old Town.